Shubham-Kr-Shaw/Books_and_study_materials/Interview Questions and answers-.md

   - The distance between two points measured along axes at right angles.
 In a plane with p1 at (x1, y1) and p2 at (x2, y2), it is |x1 - x2| + |y1 - y2|.

-# Notes of today's Project.

-### Problem Statement

-- To Track COVID-19 vaccination in the World, answer instantly to your questions:
-- Which country is using what vaccine?
-- In which country the vaccination programme is more advanced?
-- Where are vaccinated more people per day?
-But in terms of percent from entire population ?

-### Data set description

-- Data is collected daily from Our World in Data GitHub repository for covid-19, merged and uploaded.

-#### Attribute Information:

-- Country- this is the country for which the vaccination information is provided.

-- Country ISO Code - ISO code for the country.

-- Date - date for the data entry; for some of the dates we have only the daily vaccinations, for others, only the (cumulative) total.

-- Total number of vaccinations - this is the absolute number of total immunisations in the country.

-- Total number of people vaccinated - a person, depending on the immunisation scheme, will receive one or more (typically 2) vaccines; at a certain moment, the number of vaccination might be larger than the number of people.

-- Total number of people fully vaccinated - this is the number of people that received the entire set of immunisation according to the immunisation scheme (typically 2); at a certain moment in time, there might be a certain number of people that received one vaccine and another number (smaller) of people that received all vaccines in the scheme.

-- Daily vaccinations (raw) - for a certain data entry, the number of vaccination for that date/country.

-- Daily vaccinations - for a certain data entry, the number of vaccination for that date/country.

-- Total vaccinations per hundred - ratio (in percent) between vaccination number and total population up to the date in the country.

-- Total number of people vaccinated per hundred - ratio (in percent) between population immunised and total population up to the date in the country.

-- Total number of people fully vaccinated per hundred - ratio (in percent) between population fully immunised and total population up to the date in the country.

-- Number of vaccinations per day - number of daily vaccination for that day and country.

-- Daily vaccinations per million - ratio (in ppm) between vaccination number and total population for the current date in the country.

-- Vaccines used in the country - total number of vaccines used in the country (up to date).

-- Source name - source of the information (national authority, international organisation, local organisation etc.).

-- Source website - website of the source of information.

-# Summery

-## Covaxin is used globally.

-## In India Total Vaccination and People Vaccination rate is very high.

-## India Secured 4th rank in Globally Total Vaccination Country list .

-## India Secured 3rd rank in Globally Daily Vaccination Country list.

 ## What is Decision Tree algorithm?